Why make a gift to Saint Elizabeth University using a Charitable Remainder Annuity Trust?

 In many cases, you will receive more income from the trust than you are currently getting from the assets you used to fund it.

-How a Charitable Remainder Annuity Trust will work for you - and for College of Saint Elizabeth
+How a Charitable Remainder Annuity Trust will work for you - and for Saint Elizabeth University

 - A trust agreement is prepared that meets IRS requirements for the trust to be tax-exempt.